A stronghold of darkness Needing God's Grace

 Geography and History

-Slovenia is a beautiful country that few Americans have even heard of.
-It is situated between Croatia, Hungary, Austria, Italy, and the Adriatic Sea.
-The Slovenian countryside has many of the features of Central Europe compressed into a pint-sized portion—the Alps, plains, hill country, and Mediterranean coastline.
-All of this is within a country a little smaller than New Jersey.
+Slovenia is a beautiful country that few Americans have ever even heard of.
+Many confuse it with Slovakia.
+Situated between Croatia, Hungary, Austria, Italy, and the Adriatic Sea, the Slovenian countryside has many of the features of Central Europe compressed into a pint-sized portion—the Alps, plains, hill country, and Mediterranean coastline.
+All of this is in a country a bit smaller than New Jersey.

-Slovenia is celebrating its 20th year of independence in 2011.
+Slovenia is celebrating 31 years of independence in 2022.
 It was formerly part of the wartorn Yugoslav Republic.
-Prior to that, Slovenia was a part of the Austro-Hungarian Empire.
-The Slovene language, people, and culture go back many centuries.
-Despite only recently becoming a nation, Slovenians are fiercely and rightfully proud of this rich and deep heritage.
+Prior to that, Slovenia was under the Austro-Hungarian Empire for hunderds of years.
+The Slovene language, people, and culture go back many centuries despite only recently becoming a nation.
+Slovenians are fiercely and rightfully proud of their rich and deep heritage.

 Despite the modernity and beauty of the country, other aspects are noticeably grim.
-Slovenia has the sixth highest suicide rate in the world, and one-third of those are connected to alcoholism.
-The majority of Slovenians are Catholic (58%), but a significant portion of the people are agnostic or atheist.
-Secularization has been increasing along with the rest of Central and Western Europe.
+The suicide rate is far too high, often caused by alcoholism.
+The majority of Slovenians identify as Catholic (58%), but a significant portion of these are actually agnostic or atheist.
+Secularization has been increasing here just like the rest of Central and Western Europe.

 The need is great.

-In our distinctives, we have outlined our general philosophies.
-Here we would like to make note of some specifics for our initiative in Slovenia.
-First, we affirm that the Bible (Heb.
+First, the Bible (Heb.
 4:12), prayer (Acts 4:31), and preaching (1 Cor.
 1) still work.
-That does not eliminate the significant difficulties that arise from cross-cultural evangelism, but it does short-circuit any attempts to replace those keystones to find something that will “work better in a European context.”
-Because of the propositional and supernatural nature of the Gospel and Bible Christianity, it has successfully made inroads in every culture that it has come in contact with.
-If we believe the Bible and the God of the Bible, then the secular culture of Slovenia should be no different.
+This fact does not eliminate the significant difficulties of cross-cultural evangelism, but it does short-circuit any attempts to replace those keystones to find something that will “work better in a European context.”
+Because the Bible and Biblical Christianity are based upon truth and are also supernatural, the gospel has successfully made inroads in every culture that it has come in contact with.
+If we believe the Bible and the God of the Bible, then the secular culture of Slovenia can not be an obstacle.